Are You Experiencing Emotional Exhaustion?

 What causes emotional exhaustion?

 The causes of emotional exhaustion may be different for everyone, and no matter the reason you might be experiencing it, your emotions are valid.
-Typically, emotional exhaustion occurs after a long period of constant stress.
+Typically, emotional exhaustion occurs after a long period of chronic stress.
 This can be the result of something as simple as working long hours or something as complex as bringing a new baby home.

 Some causes of emotional exhaustion may have common themes.
 For example, situations where there is a general lack of control may set the stage for burnout.
 Circumstances where there is not enough balance between a fast-paced lifestyle and self-care can also lead to emotional exhaustion and associated symptoms of burnout.